kennystrawnmusic/TriggerLinux/RelNotes1906.md

-# Triggerbox 19.06 Release Notes
+# TriggerLinux 19.06 Release Notes
-Although it is rolling release (as is upstream Arch Linux, whose repositories it does still use), Triggerbox still, also like Arch Linux, releases snapshot ISO images for installation.
+Although it is rolling release (as is upstream Arch Linux, whose repositories it does still use), TriggerLinux still, also like Arch Linux, releases snapshot ISO images for installation.
 [Download Here](https://mega.nz/#!JEdE2IaT!_f9B-2GCRmJnjTgJFyc7ZZ79zdn2V0blXwqiGjGZ3HQ)

 ## Feature Changes and Bug Fixes